 Learn how to convert a MySQL database's character set to UTF-8 (Unicode) encoding.

-By default, A2 Hosting's servers are set to use US Eastern Standard Time.
-Learn how to convert the time zone in MySQL to another time zone here.
+Learn how to convert the time zone in MySQL to another time zone in this article.

 Learn how to set up a cron job that automatically backs up a MySQL database at defined intervals.

 The AutoMySQLBackup tool enables you to quickly and easily create MySQL database backups.
 You can specify backup intervals, rotate backups, and even send backup files to e-mail accounts.